shaibuafeez/cat/README.md

-# Azur - The Protective Crypto Cat Bot 🐱
+# Azur - The Protective Crypto Cat Meme Bot 🐱

-Azur is a Telegram bot that helps users navigate the crypto world safely while maintaining a playful, cat-like personality.
+Azur is a meme based Telegram bot that helps users navigate the crypto world safely while maintaining a playful, cat-like personality.
 It provides crypto education, security tips, and friendly interactions.

 ## Features